Imposing mountain peaks, pristine alpine lakes, and more wildlife than you may actually be comfortable with.

 Here’s why we adore camping at Jenny Lake Campground in Grand Teton National Park:

-- It fills up quickly.
+• It fills up quickly.
 Like really, really quickly!
 This is awesome if you’re one of the lucky few to score a spot, but very unfortunate if you don’t plan ahead.
-For the 2022 season, booking dates will open on March 10 at 10 am EST.
+Individual sites at Jenny Lake Campground open up on a six-month rolling basis.
+So, on February 23, you can book sites through August 23.

-- It’s a dream for landscape photographers and wildlife lovers.
+• It’s a dream for landscape photographers and wildlife lovers.
 During our recent three-night stay at Jenny Lake Campground, we saw several deer and a moose right in the campground.
-Less exciting were the bears that wandered around in the middle of the day looking for leftovers from careless hikers.
+Less exciting were the bears that wandered around in the middle of the day looking for leftovers from careless hikers and campers.

-- The campground is really quiet during the day.
+• The campground is really quiet during the day.
 There is so much to do in Grand Teton National Park that Jenny Lake Campground pretty much empties out during the day.
-We spent an afternoon just chillin’ out at the campground and admiring the views.
+We spent an afternoon just chillin’ out at the campground and admiring the views, and it was blissful.

 Hiking Near Jenny Lake Campground in Grand Teton National Park

-- Moose Ponds – (2 or 3 miles) Begin at the Jenny Lake Visitor Center and hike out and back to Moose Ponds or make it a loop to include the south shore of Jenny Lake for 3 miles.
+• Moose Ponds: (2 or 3 miles) Begin at the Jenny Lake Visitor Center and hike out and back to Moose Ponds for a two-mile hike, or make it a loop to include the south shore of Jenny Lake for three miles.
 As the name implies, Moose Ponds feature frequent moose sightings, not to mention wildflowers galore!

-- Jenny Lake Loop – (7.6 miles or 5 miles) This is a spectacular loop around Jenny Lake that starts and ends at the Jenny Lake Visitor Center.
+• Jenny Lake Loop: (7.2 miles or 5 miles) This is a spectacular loop around Jenny Lake that starts and ends at the Jenny Lake Visitor Center.
 If you can only do one hike on your visit to Grand Teton, it should be this one!
 If you take the shuttle across Jenny Lake, this hike can be shortened to 5 miles.

 Important Tips for Grand Teton National Park Camping